micmejia/bible-dump/AMPC/Mark/Mark 4.md

-For to him who has will more be given; and from him who has nothing, even what he has will be taken away [[^k]by force],
+For to him who has will more be given; and from him who has nothing, even what he has will be taken away [by force],